 Single Mode, 40 GHz,

-The RX40AF photoreceiver utilizes a 9 µm core SMF-28 single mode fiber, and optical input can be coupled from an FC/PC-terminated fiber via the FC bulkhead connector.
-Users can purchase single mode hybrid patch cables to facilitate the connection of optical cables with different connector types.
-The RF signal outputs via AC-coupled, differential CML RF connectors, which minimize signal noise and can provide high-speed data rates and require no external terminating resistors.
+Our single mode photoreceivers utilize a Ø9 µm core SMF-28 single mode fiber, while our multimode receiver uses a Ø50 µm core OM4 multimode fiber.
+Optical input can be coupled from an FC/PC-terminated fiber via the FC bulkhead connector.
+Our multimode photoreceivers are designed to accept input from multimode or single-mode optical fiber connectors, making them versatile measurement instruments for research and commercial applications.
+We offer single mode hybrid patch cables to facilitate connecting optical cables with different connector types and GRIN multimode patch cables for reduced modal dispersion.
+The RF signal outputs via AC-coupled, current mode logic (CML) GPPO connectors, which can provide high-speed data rates and require no external terminating resistors.
 Custom units with FC/APC connectors also available upon request; please contact Tech Support with inquiries.

 Click to Enlarge